jr0senblum/jc/README.md

 Non-native application utilizing the bridge component.
 ![](https://cloud.githubusercontent.com/assets/2043491/10455036/c9600e66-7186-11e5-8370-226421af1a97.png)

-Erlang/Elixir clients would simply use the jc (or jc_s) to interact with cache functionality
+Erlang/Elixir clients would simply use the jc (or jc_s) modules to interact with cache functionality